backdrop-contrib/scenery/README.md

 # Scenery

-Adaptable theme with different sceneries, easy to configure, easy to extend with custom CSS.
+Adaptable theme with some predefined "sceneries".
+Easy to configure, easy to extend with custom CSS, all via user interface.

+A scenery is a header background image, accompanied by some text and background colors for a harmonious overall impression.

 ## Installation